WDI-SEA/link-shortener/readme.md

 * https://goo.gl/
 * http://bitly.com

 Note that a link shortener utilizes a common data structure called a **map**.
-Maps are a mathematical idea that "map" items between two sets of entities, similar to objects in JavaScript.
+Maps are a math concept that associates items between two sets of entities, similar to objects in JavaScript.

 **Example Map**